kamens/jQuery-menu-aim/README.md

 ## FAQ

 1. What's the license?
 [MIT](http://en.wikipedia.org/wiki/MIT_License).
+2. Does it support horizontal menus or submenus that open to the left?
+Yup.
+Check out the submenuDirection option above.
-2. I'm not nearly bored enough.
+3. I'm not nearly bored enough.
 Got anything else?
 [Read about this plugin's creation](http://bjk5.com/post/44698559168/breaking-down-amazons-mega-dropdown).